About W7GES

 In 1995, I noticed a ham radio magazine at a bookstore and bought it.
 That led me to purchase study guides and attend a nearby VEC exam session.
 I passed the Novice and Technician exams, and since the exam fee also covered the General test, I took that as well and passed.

-I didn’t yet know CW, so to earn my HF privileges I needed to pass the 5 wpm and 13 wpm Morse code exams.
+I didn’t know CW, so to earn my HF privileges I needed to pass the 5 wpm and 13 wpm Morse code exams.
 I ordered CW tapes along with the Advanced study manual and began practicing.
 A few weeks later, I drove 45 minutes to another VEC session and passed both the 5 wpm and 13 wpm CW exams (but not the 20 wpm).
 At the same session, I passed the Advanced written exam and updated my license class.

 My original callsign was N9XMK.
 A few weeks later, after upgrading, I received my Advanced-class callsign KF9YR.

-At that time, I lived on a lake and was able to put up a tower with a 2‑meter beam, a 6‑meter beam, and an HF dipole.
+In 1997 I moved to Dodgeville, WI but had no tall trees so I used a vertical for 10-40 meters.
 In 2001, I saw an advertisement for the SteppIR 3‑element beam and ordered one, along with a small HyGain crank‑up tower.
 I made many contacts and enjoyed HF operation until 2006, when I moved to Arizona for a business opportunity.

-Our first home in Arizona was in an antenna‑restricted HOA with a very small yard, so most of my equipment went into storage or was sold.
+My home in Arizona was in an antenna‑restricted HOA with a very small yard, so most of my equipment went into storage or was sold.

 In 2018, I happened to drive past Ham Radio Outlet in Phoenix and decided to stop in.
 I purchased a HyGain vertical and set it up in the backyard.
 Around the same time, I changed my callsign to W7GES to match my new district.